makrai/notes/dao2405-transformers-are-ssms.md

 # Abstract

+* SSMs and variants of attention
   * Transformers have been the main architecture behind deep LM
   * state-space models (SSMs) such as Mamba have recently been shown to match or outperform Transformers at small to medium scale
-* We show that these families of models are actually quite closely related, and
+* We: the two families of models are actually quite closely related, and
-  * a rich framework of theoretical connections between SSMs and variants of attention, connected
+  * we develop a rich framework of theoretical connections
-    * through various decompositions of a well-studied class of structured semiseparable matrices
+  * connected through various decompositions of a well-studied class of structured semiseparable matrices
     * state space duality (SSD) framework allows us to design
   * a new architecture (Mamba-2) whose
     * at the intersection of SSMs and structured attention